mdsoto/mdsoto/README.md

 David
 _______________________________________________________

-The repositories of some important geo computing organizations or authors (some don't have the follow button) are:
+Here is a list of resources (repos, books, list) of some important geo computing organizations or authors:

  **Individual**